tejeez/geckokapula/hardware_v2/README.md

 ### Gekkokapula board
 The Gekkokapula PCB v2.1 contains most of the electronics.
+All SMD components are already placed on the board, so you only need to hand solder some through hole pin headers.
-All bigger and more "mechanical" parts are wired to pin headers on the board.
+All bigger and more "mechanical" parts are wired to these pin headers.
 This lets you choose any enclosure you like and arrange all the knobs, buttons and connectors the way you like.